jaanhio/jaanhio.github.io/content/blog/kubernetes-cpu-requests-limits/index.md

 Then there's the directories nested under one of the `pod` directories with alphanumeric hashes as their names.
 These are for the containers within a pod.

-We can verify it by viewing the details of the pods.
+This is verified by comparing it with the details of the pods.

 {{<zoomable-img src="example-pod.png">}}